Hybrid-Performance-Method/ask-hybrid/README.md

 # Hybrid Nutrition Virtual Assitant

+Staying on track with nutrition should be as simple as asking a question,
-We wanted to make nutrition easy to track for everyone, so we thought we would upgrade Alexa's ability to answer nutrition related questions.
+so we decided to upgrade Amazon Alexa's ability to answer nutrition related questions.

 Alexa skills are just voice-to-text in front of an AWS lambda function, so this function gets a nutrition sentance (or utterance in alexa parlance)